-The SUV will go on sale in 2016, with the company set to invest over £800million in its Crewe HQ and developing new models before then.
+The new Bentley SUV will go on sale in 2016, with the company set to invest over £800million in its Crewe HQ and developing new models before then.
 More than 1,000 UK jobs will be created as a result of this investment.

 Dr Martin Winterkorn, chairman of the board at the Volkswagen Group, said: “We believe in the UK as a competitive location for industrial production.
 Bentley fans all around the world are looking forward to its first SUV.
 Together we will make this car another true Bentley – powerful, exclusive and successful.”